mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/aws-sagemaker/README.md

 * Under the Functions section, select "Function" and "copyToSagemakerCollection"
 ![image](https://github.com/mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/blob/main/media/copytosagemaker.png)

+This intermediary step will allow you to run the demo quickly in that we've bridged the SageMaker environment with MongoDB.
+You can always come back to [Part 4 and configure the AWS SageMaker integration]((https://github.com/mongodb-industry-solutions/Digital-Twins-With-AWS/tree/main/aws-sagemaker)fully!

 ## Congrats!
 You've now successfully set up everything you need to run a Digital Twin demonstration:
   * [Part 1: The MongoDB Atlas Digital-Twin Backend](https://github.com/mongodb-industry-solutions/Digital-Twins-With-AWS/tree/main/atlas-backend)